Overseas - frequently asked questions

 Let's take employee contributions first.
 In the tax year she leaves the UK, she'll have relevant UK earnings up to the point she leaves the country.
-This means she could pay tax relievable member contributions in the tax year up to the higher of those earnings and £3,600 (gross).
-For the next 5 tax years, she could continue to pay and get tax relief on contributions up to £3,600.
-After that, no further tax relief would be given.
+This means she can pay tax relievable member contributions in the tax year up to the higher of those earnings and £3,600 (gross).
+For the next 5 tax years, she can continue to pay and get tax relief on contributions up to £3,600 a year.
+After that, no further tax relief will be given.
 Some providers will not accept any member contributions that aren't eligible for tax relief.

 When you leave the UK, you can continue to get tax relief on gross contributions to a UK pension scheme for up to five tax years after you leave.
 However, these contributions can only be to a pension scheme you were a member of before you left the UK.
-Leah could therefore transfer her personal pension to a new provider but contributions to the new plan can't get any tax relief as she is no longer a relevant UK individual.
+Maddie can therefore transfer her personal pension to a new provider but contributions to the new plan can't get any tax relief as she is no longer a relevant UK individual.

 Yes, she can.
 In fact her personal lifetime allowance can be enhanced by the same percentage as the transfer value bears to the standard lifetime allowance at time of transfer if the transfer is from a QROPS.
-So if the transfer value was £105,500 and she transferred now, when the lifetime allowance is £1,055,000 million, her personal lifetime allowance can be increased by 10% (£105,500/£1,055,000) to £1,160,500.
+So, if the transfer value was £107,310 and she transfers now, when the lifetime allowance is £1,073,100, her personal lifetime allowance can be increased by 10% (£107,310/£1,073,100) to £1,180,410.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.